Chapter 7 : Moony, Wormtail, Padfoot, and Prongs

 Lily tried to warn Alice about the tart she had left unprotected on her plate, but was too late and James managed to snake his hand across the table and steal the dessert.

-Lily gave him her best reprimanding glare and reminded him that there was an entire plate
+Lily gave him her best reprimanding glare and reminded him that there was an entire plate of tarts.

 After James finally picked up another tart from the pile and placed it on Alice’s plate, Lily was satisfied and turned to answer her friend’s question.
 “We voted with the Prefects and ended up with the 29th of October.
 It’s the Saturday before Halloween.”